temporal-hpc/euler-meets-cuda-rmq/README.md

 # euler-meets-cuda

+Fork from [stobis/euler-meets-cuda](https://github.com/stobis/euler-meets-cuda/tree/master) to solve RMQ queries with LCA queries over a cartesian tree and compare its results with [temporal-hpc/rtxrmq](https://github.com/temporal-hpc/rtxrmq)

 ## Contents
 Headers are located in ```include/``` with sources in ```src/```
 - ```include/euler.h``` and ```src/euler.cu``` contain implementation of the Euler Tour and list rank algorithm.